-shares.
-2,386,009 shares. shares (shares if the underwriters exercise their option to purchase additional shares in full).
-The underwriters have a 45-day option to purchase up to 15% additional shares of common stock solely to cover over-allotments, if any.
-The principal purposes of this offering are to fund the development of new indications for our products, to repay debt associated with prior financing, increase our capitalization and financial flexibility, increase our visibility in the marketplace and create a public market for our common stock.
+Issuer 60 Degrees Pharmaceuticals, Inc. Common stock offered by us shares.
+Common stock outstanding prior to the offering (1) 2,386,009 shares.
+Common stock to be outstanding after the offering $^{(2)}$ shares (shares if the underwriters exercise their option to purchase additional shares in full).
+Over-allotment option of common stock offered by us The underwriters have a 45-day option to purchase up to 15% additional shares of common stock solely to cover over-allotments, if any.
+Use of Proceeds The principal purposes of this offering are to fund the development of new indications for our products with a focus on executing a COVID-19 clinical trial involving Arakoda, to repay debt associated with prior financing, increase our capitalization and financial flexibility, increase our visibility in the marketplace and create a public market for our common stock.
 As of the date of this prospectus, we cannot specify with certainty all of the particular uses for the net proceeds to us from this offering.
-However, we currently intend to use the net proceeds to us from this offering for research and shares (shares if the underwriters exercise their option to purchase additional shares in full).
-The underwriters have a 45-day option to purchase up to 15% additional shares of common stock solely to cover over-allotments, if any.
-The principal purposes of this offering are to fund the development of new indications for our products, to repay debt associated with prior financing, increase our capitalization and financial flexibility, increase our visibility in the marketplace and create a public market for our common stock.
-As of the date of this prospectus, we cannot specify with certainty all of the particular uses for the net proceeds to us from this offering.
-However, we currently intend to use the net proceeds to us from this offering for research and purchase additional shares in full).
-The underwriters have a 45-day option to purchase up to 15% additional shares of common stock solely to cover over-allotments, if any.
-The principal purposes of this offering are to fund the development of new indications for our products, to repay debt associated with prior financing, increase our capitalization and financial flexibility, increase our visibility in the marketplace and create a public market for our common stock.
-As of the date of this prospectus, we cannot specify with certainty all of the particular uses for the net proceeds to us from this offering for research and shares of common stock solely to cover over-allotments, if any.
-The principal purposes of this offering are to fund the development of new indications for our products, to repay debt associated with prior financing, increase our capitalization and financial flexibility, increase our visibility in the marketplace and create a public market for our common stock.
-As of the date of this prospectus, we cannot specify with certainty all of the particular uses for the net proceeds to us from this offering.
-However, we currently intend to use the net proceeds to us from this offering for research and indications for our products, to repay debt associated with prior financing, increase our capitalization and financial flexibility, increase our visibility in the marketplace and create a public market for our common stock.
-As of the date of this prospectus, we cannot specify with certainty all of the particular uses for the net proceeds to us from this offering.
 However, we currently intend to use the net proceeds to us from this offering for research and general corporate purposes, including working capital.
 See "Use of Proceeds" beginning on page 51.
-We will apply to have our common stock listed on The Nasdaq Capital Market under the symbol "," which listing is a condition to this offering.
-Upon the closing of this offering, we have agreed to issue to the Representative, warrants that will expire on the fifth anniversary of the commencement date of sales in this offering, entitling the Representative to purchase 6% of the number of shares of common stock sold in this offering.
+Proposed Listing We have applied to have our common stock listed on The Nasdaq Capital Market under the symbol "SXTP," which listing is a condition to this offering.
+Representative Warrants Upon the closing of this offering, we have agreed to issue to the Representative, warrants that will expire on the fifth anniversary of the commencement date of sales in this offering, entitling the Representative to purchase 6% of the number of shares of common stock sold in this offering.
 The registration statement of which this prospectus is a part also covers the Representative Warrants and the shares of common stock issuable upon the exercise thereof.
 For additional information regarding our arrangement with the underwriters, please see "Underwriting."
-Our executive officers and directors have agreed with the underwriters not to sell, transfer or dispose of any shares or similar securities for six months following the effective date of the registration statement for this offering without the prior written consent of WallachBeth Capital LLC.
+Lock-up agreements Our executive officers and directors have agreed with the underwriters not to sell, transfer or dispose of any shares or similar securities for six months following the effective date of the registration statement for this offering without the prior written consent of WallachBeth Capital LLC.
 Any other holders of more than 5% of the outstanding shares of our common stock have also agreed with the underwriters not to sell, transfer or dispose of any shares or similar securities for six months following the effective date of the registration statement for this offering without the prior written consent of the underwriters.
 For additional information regarding our arrangement with the underwriters, please see "Underwriting."
-Equity Stock Transfer, LLC.
-You should carefully consider the information set forth in this prospectus and, in particular, the specific factors set forth in the " Risk Factors " section beginning on page 17 of this prospectus before deciding whether or not to invest in shares of our common stock.
+Transfer Agent Equity Stock Transfer, LLC.
+Risk Factors You should carefully consider the information set forth in this prospectus and, in particular, the specific factors set forth in the " Risk Factors " section beginning on page 17 of this prospectus before deciding whether or not to invest in shares of our common stock.